urbit/urbit.org/content/grant-submission-guide.md

 ### Proposal Submission and Project Workflow

 Once you have your proposal draft, you will need to get it Championed by a member of the Colony.

-Start by creating a group on your ship named after your proposal.
-In this group, create a Proposal Notebook and a Discussion channel.
-Create a notebook entry for each of the proposal areas noted above.
-Notify the Foundation of your proposal by filling out the **[Propose a Project](https://airtable.com/shrgd9pQliamOFWvY)** form.
+1. Start by creating a group on your ship named after your proposal.
+2. In this group, create a Proposal Notebook and a Discussion channel.
+3. Create a notebook entry for each of the proposal areas noted above.
+4. Notify the Foundation of your proposal by filling out the **[Propose a Project](https://airtable.com/shrgd9pQliamOFWvY)** form.

-From this point, your project will go through these stages:
+At that point, your project will go through the following stages:

 - **Draft**: Your proposal will be advertised to the Colony.
 Interested members will review it, ask questions, and offer feedback.
 If acceptable, a member will offer to champion your project.
 Your Champion will work with you to polish you proposal, refine milestones (intermediate deliverables along with payments), and then create the Pull Request against the urbit.org website.
 - **Approval**: Once the proposal PR is created, the Foundation team will review the proposed compensation, and either sign off on the proposed amount or propose changes.